perpetualbrighten/PRE-DDQN/README.md

-# PRE-DDQN
+# PER-DDQN
+This is the code of the PER-DDQN algorithm for paper:

-Code for Deep Reinforcement Learning Based UAV Path Planning Algorithm in Agricultural Time-Constrained Data Collection
+"Deep Reinforcement Learning-Based UAV Path Planning Algorithm in Agricultural Time-Constrained Data Collection".